-Example 3 in Table AB-2 (Example Values for the Sequence S-6,6 used for the Construction of the 4 µs MC-OOK On symbol) has been found to provide good performance through exhaustive search among the OFDM symbols with BPSK modulation.
+Example 3 in Table AB-2 (Example Values for the Sequence S-6,6LDR used for the Construction of the 4 µs MC-OOK On symbol) has been found to provide good performance through exhaustive search among the OFDM symbols with BPSK modulation.
 This sequence is optimized for good tradeoff between multipath fading channel performance and PAPR.

-For the WUR-Sync field and the HDR WUR-Data field, which are both constructed from 2 µs MC-OOK symbols, Table AB-3 (Recommended CSD values for the WUR-Sync field and HDR WUR-Data field) provides recommended CSD values for up to eight transmit antennas, for each of the three recommended MC-OOK symbols from Table AB-1 (Example Values for the Sequence S-6,6 used for the Construction of the 2 µs MC-OOK On symbol).
+For the WUR-Sync field and the HDR WUR-Data field, which are both constructed from 2 µs MC-OOK symbols, Table AB-3 (Recommended CSD values TCSHDRfor the WUR-Sync field and HDR WUR-Data field) provides recommended CSD values TCSHDRfor up to eight transmit antennas, for each of the three recommended MC-OOK symbols from Table AB-1 (Example Values for the Sequence S-6,6HDR used for the Construction of the 2 µs MC-OOK On symbol).